 Where to Eat and Drink:

 Who would I be if I didn’t list all my favorite places to eat and drink?
-I’m embarrassed to admit that the quintessential fish and chips are not on this list – although they can be found virtually anywhere in London.
+I’m embarrassed to admit that the quintessential fish and chips are not on my alternative guide to London – although they can be found virtually anywhere in London.
+They’re not exactly alternative, are they?
 Rather, I’m listing my favorite lesser-known locations (as well as my favorite chain restaurants as well).

 Yumchaa: Despite its global reputation as a tea lovers’ city, I’ve found that London doesn’t have a lot of tea shops where you can go for a cuppa without partaking in the full blown fancy afternoon tea.
 For those of you who want to stop for a casual pot, you’re in luck.
 Yumchaa has a huge variety of fresh tea – both for in-shop consumption and for sale.
-The employees are all tea aficionados and well-versed in every question you could have about tea, so you’re guaranteed to get a good cup.
-And, their pastries are pretty spectacular as well.
+The employees are all tea aficionados and are very well-versed, ready to answer every question you could have about tea, so you’re guaranteed to get a good cup.
+Their pastries are pretty spectacular as well.

-The Breakfast Club: The Breakfast Club is one of the few places in the city where you can get an All-American breakfast.
-As in pancakes, benedicts, huevos rancheros, and breakfast burritos.
+The Breakfast Club: The Breakfast Club is one of the few places in the city where you can get an All-American breakfast, so of course I had to add it to my alternative guide to London.
+It has everything, as in pancakes, benedicts, huevos rancheros, and breakfast burritos.
 ‘MURICA.
 I recognize the ironic fact that I came here after being gone from The U.S. for a whopping 24 hours, but this “diner” definitely gets the Sally stamp of approval.
 Plus, you get to see the British interpretation of an American diner, which is amusing in and of itself.

 Cahoots Bar: Set in a disused Tube station, this is easily the coolest London bar I’ve ever been to.
-I don’t drink, but this didn’t stop me from gawking over the 1940s Underground-themed décor and fun, jazzy music.
+I don’t drink, but that didn’t stop me from gawking over the 1940s Underground-themed décor and fun, jazzy music.
 Have you ever been to a place that has executed a theme so well that you can’t help but be impressed?
 That was Cahoots.
+How could I not add it to the alternative guide to London with a theme like that?
 Supposedly the drinks here are delicious as well.
 The bar is on the smaller side and quite popular, so I highly recommend making a reservation here.

 The Roof Terrace: I’m going to be honest.
 I wanted to see cool views of the city and I didn’t feel like paying to go to St. Paul’s Cathedral.
 So instead, I walked across the street to the mall and went up to the Roof Terrace.
 And got excellent views of all of London – for free!
 You can get a drink here too if you’d like, but if you’re just after a cool view – here’s your spot!

 I know, I know.
-How dare I recommend chain restaurants?
+How dare I recommend chain restaurants in an alternative guide to London?
 In my defense, if you’re exhausted after a long day exploring, sometimes you don’t want to seek out the fun trendy restaurant in some other part of the city.
 That’s where these three staples come in Busaba Eathai, Nando’s, and Wagamama’s.